pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/programming-model.md

 });
 ```

-After this change, the `Parameter` resource's `value` property will be encrypted in the state file.
+As written, the `Parameter` resource's `value` property will be encrypted in the state file.

-> Pulumi tracks the transitive usage of secrets, so that your secret won't end up accidentally leaking into
-> the state file.
-This includes automatically marking data generated from secret inputs itself as secret, as
-> well as fully encrypting any resource properties that include secrets in them.
+> Pulumi tracks the transitive usage of secrets, so that your secret won't end up accidentally leaking into the state file.
+This includes automatically marking data generated from secret inputs itself as secret, as well as fully encrypting any resource properties that include secrets in them.

-### How Secrets Relate to Outputs
+#### How Secrets Relate to Outputs

-Secrets have the same type `Output` as do other unencrypted resource outputs.
+Secrets have the same type {{< pulumi-output >}} as do other unencrypted resource outputs.
 The difference is that they are marked internally as needing encryption before persisting in the state file.
-When you combine an existing output that is marked as a secret using `apply` or `all`, the resulting output is also marked as a secret.
+When you combine an existing output that is marked as a secret using {{< pulumi-apply >}} or {{< pulumi-all >}}, the resulting output is also marked as a secret.

-An `apply`'s callback is given the plaintext value of the underlying secret.
-Although Pulumi ensures that the value returned from an `apply` on a secret is also marked as secret, Pulumi cannot guarantee that the `apply` callback itself will not expose the secret value.
-For instance, by explicitly printing the value to the console or saving it to a file.
+An {{< pulumi-apply >}}'s callback is given the plaintext value of the underlying secret.
+Although Pulumi ensures that the value returned from an {{< pulumi-apply >}} on a secret is also marked as secret, Pulumi cannot guarantee that the {{< pulumi-apply >}} callback itself will not expose the secret value---for instance, by explicitly printing the value to the console or saving it to a file.
 Be careful that you do not pass this plaintext value to code that might intentionally or accidentally expose it.

 > Unlike regular outputs, secrets cannot be captured by Pulumi closure serialization system for use in serverless code.
 Attempting to do so will lead to an exception.
 We do plan to support this once we can ensure that the values will be persisted securely.
 See [pulumi/pulumi#2718](https://github.com/pulumi/pulumi/issues/2718).

-### Explicitly Marking Resource Outputs as Secrets
+#### Explicitly Marking Resource Outputs as Secrets

 It is possible to mark resource outputs as containg secrets.
 In this case, Pulumi will automatically treat those outputs
 as secrets and encrypt them in the state file and anywhere they flow to.
 To do so,
 [use the "additional secret outputs" option, as described above]({{< relref "#additionalsecretoutputs" >}}).

-## Stack outputs {#stack-outputs}
+### Stack Outputs {#stack-outputs}

-A [stack output]({{< relref "stack#outputs" >}}) is a value exported from a stack.
-A stack's outputs can be easily retrieved from the Pulumi CLI and are displayed on pulumi.com.
+A stack may export values as [stack outputs]({{< relref "stack#outputs" >}}).
+These outputs are shown during an update, can be easily retrieved from the Pulumi CLI, and are displayed in the Pulumi Console.
+They can be used for important values like resource IDs and computed IP addresses and DNS names.
+They can also be used for [inter-stack dependencies](#stack-references), such as when a lower layer of infrastructure needs to export values for consumption elsewhere.

 To export values from a stack, use the following definition in the top-level of the entrypoint for your project:

 {{< langchoose csharp >}}